apbetioli/urutau/README.md

 # Urutau

 My son loves listening to bedtime stories.
 We have a player with some recorded stories, but he always asks for one story from my imagination.
-I'm not so creative in imagining stories, so that was the sparkle of this project.
+So, I built this to help me.

 This is a bedtime stories generator that uses AI for: